 Another drawback of online systems is the cost of multiple acquisition systems, as opposed to the single piece of EEG equipment that is necessary for offline experiments.
 Despite the recent appearance of low-cost EEG systems, the cost of an entire multi-mind BCI remains quite high.

 There are also difficulties associated with the different levels of merging information in the multi-brain system.
 Leaving aside those of precisely synchronising all the devices that are part of the multi-mind BCI, the signals from multiple users will vary in aspects such as amplitude (e.g., due to different impedances in the electrodes).
 Thus, it is necessary to normalise the EEG signals from each participant, especially when fusion occurs at the signal level.
-The same applies to other levels of fusion, where either features or classifier’s outputs should be on the same scale to guarantee that the differences between them do not affect performance significantly.
+The same applies to other levels of fusion, where either features or classifier’s outputs should be on the same scale to guarantee that the differences between them do not affect performance.

 16.2.6 Open issues

-Multi-brain BCIs are a relatively new topic of research and, despite the advances in the field, many issues remain open to future investigations.
+Multi-brain BCIs are a relatively new research topic and, despite the advances in the field, many issues remain open to future investigations.
 One of these is that of the sociological aspects of multi-mind BCIs (Bonnet et al. 2013; Cecotti and Rivet 2014a; Cecotti and Rivet 2014b; Nijholt 2016).
 Although several groups have compared individual performance when alternating between collaborative and competitive scenarios with a multi-brain BCI (e.g., Bonnet et al. 2013), up to date, very few research has been conducted on how team design, collaboration and motivation can influence task performance in collaborative BCIs (e.g., Schultze-Kraft et al. 2013).
-Multi-mind BCIs give us the opportunity to study motivation and reward on ERP characteristics, e.g., in competitive or collaborative modes (Cecotti and Rivet 2014a).
+Multi-mind BCIs give us the opportunity to study motivation and reward using ERP characteristics, e.g., in competitive or collaborative modes (Cecotti and Rivet 2014a).
 Moreover, the fact that the performance of the system would depend on the group and not on a single individual might have an impact on how success or failure are reflected in the neural signals (Cecotti and Rivet 2014b).

 Multi-mind BCIs could also be used as a window to replicate social situations and give us a better understanding on social psychology (Cecotti and Rivet 2014a), to access collective mental states (Eckstein et al. 2012) or as a tool for neuro-marketing.
 In a futuristic world, they could be used in classrooms or theatres to give feedback to teachers or performers about the cognitive state of the listeners (Cecotti and Rivet 2014a).
 If movies produce high inter-subject correlations (Bridwell et al. 2015), is the same true for real-life experiences such as a live performance?